Patricia St. John: Later years

 St. John lived her later years in Canley, Coventry, where she worshipped at Canley Evangelical Church and ran children's Bible classes from home.
 She died in Canley on 16 August 1993 as a result of heart problems.
-She was pre-deceased by her brother, Farnham, who became medical director of Tulloch Memorial Hospital, Tangiers and died in Cambridge on 10 February 1980.
+She was pre-deceased by her brother, Farnham, who became a medical director at Tulloch Memorial Hospital, Tangiers and died in Cambridge on 10 February 1980.

 Works

 St. John was known as one of the most prolific British Protestant evangelical writers of fiction in the latter part of the 20th century.
-Some of her fiction books for children, Treasures of the Snow (1980-3), The Tanglewood's Secret (1980) and have been produced as movies.
+Some of her fiction books for children, Treasures of the Snow (1980-3), The Tanglewood's Secret (1980) and have been produced as films.